goatchurchprime/two-voip-godot-4/README.md

 `transmit_audio_packet`.
 This simplifies the library, but removes the ability to easily intercept the json headers and footers and use the data in them.

-The next four parameters are optional buttons `MicOn`, `PTT`, `Vox`, `Denoise` that you can send in from your use interface, if you choose.
+The next four parameters are optional buttons `MicOn`, `PTT`, `Vox`, `Denoise` that you can choose to share from the user interface in your game.
 The sixth parameter `InputOption` is of type [OptionButton](https://docs.godotengine.org/en/stable/classes/class_optionbutton.html#optionbutton) and is populated with the results of
 [AudioServer.get_input_device_list()](https://docs.godotengine.org/en/stable/classes/class_audioserver.html#class-audioserver-method-get-input-device-list).
 Finally there is the `voxshader.gdshader` material you can use to make an activity waveform.